maryam-ca/ai_ml/Week1-PythonFoundation/Task4/README.md

 nohtyp

-This output confirms that the custom package is installed correctly and working as expected.
+This confirms that the package is installed and working correctly.

 Testing

-test_modules.py is used to test modular scripts
+test_modules.py tests modular scripts

-test_package.py is used to test the custom Python package
+test_package.py tests the custom Python package

-Successful execution confirms correct imports and package installation
+Successful execution confirms correct imports and setup

 Conclusion

-This task demonstrates how Python projects are developed in a professional environment.
+This task demonstrates how Python projects are structured in professional environments.
-By completing this task, learners gain practical experience in modular programming, package creation, dependency management, and clean code organization.
+It provides hands-on experience with modular programming, package creation, dependency management, and clean project organization.

 Author